 Review Google Analytics to know how many customers use mobiles to visit your site, and later prepare simple navigation with small images for mobile visitors.

 Trust gives you loyal customers.
-If customers trust your company and their policies, they are bound to return to you again with more references.
+If customers trust your company and its policies, they are bound to return to you again with more references.

 Never give false promises to customers and mislead them into buying your products to increase revenues.
 Wrong return policies, shipping details, or product details will break customer trust, leaving a false impression of your company, losing them, and their faith forever.
 One wrong word of mouth from a prospective client will damage your business eventually, leaving the loss unrepairable.